 Remember that Chennai gets really hot in the afternoons; therefore it is ideal to plan for places like museum, theaters, shopping malls or a park (depending upon how hot the day is).

-Visit St Thomas Mount– Believed to be the site of St Thomas’ martyrdom in AD 72, St. Thomas is a small hillock with the Church of Our Lady of Expectation built atop it by the Portuguese in 1523.
-The church is reckoned to have fragment of Thomas’ finger bone and a cross he carved.
-The shrine can be visited between 6am and 8pm and boasts beautiful views of the city
+Visit St Thomas Mount– Believed to be the site of St Thomas’ martyrdom in AD 72, St. Thomas is a small hillock with the Church of Our Lady of Expectations built atop it by the Portuguese in 1523.
+The church is reckoned to have a fragment of Thomas’ finger bone and across he carved.
+The shrine can be visited between 6 am and 8 pm and boasts beautiful views of the city

-Spend time in Fort St George– Built by British in the 17th century, Fort George now houses Tamil Nadu’s Legislative Assembly and Secretariat along with a museum and a church.
+Spend time in Fort St George– Built by British in the 17th century, Fort St. George now houses Tamil Nadu’s Legislative Assembly and Secretariat along with a museum and a church.
 The Fort Museum displays Chennai’s origins and interesting military memorabilia and artwork from colonial times.
 There is also a portrait gallery of colonial-era that includes a very assured-looking Robert Clive (Clive of India).
-The Fort remains open for visitors between 9am and 5pm.
+The Fort remains open for visitors between 9 am and 5 pm.

 Visit Chepauk– The place is famed for M.A Chidambaram Stadium.
-Even if you are not a fan of cricket, you shall like this place which has a palace built in Indo Sarcenic style.
+Even if you are not a fan of cricket, you shall like this place which has a palace built in Indo Saracenic style.
 You can also visit the University while you are in the area.

 Timings: 9am to 5.30pm

 Visit Connemara Public Library– This late 19th century library is a treasure house of centuries-old publications.
 With a collection of over 600,000 books, it is one of Asia’s largest libraries.
 While you are at the museum, try and watch a play and visit the Bronze Gallery.
 The library opens between 9am and 7.30pm.